Fauquier Dog Bite Lawyer, Injury Attorney

 - Disﬁgurement & Scarring: If the injury causes scarring or other unsightly marks, the victim is entitled to recovery for the disﬁgurement.
 Because these injuries are often in very visible places, may victims require plastic surgery.

 - Children are frequently bitten in the facial region and require plastic surgery.

-- Wrongful Death of a Loved One: Fatal dog attacks don’t happen very often, but when they do occur, they’re always incredibly tragic.
+- Wrongful Death: Fatal dog attacks are rare, but when they do occur, they’re always incredibly tragic.
 No one ever expects to lose a loved one in such a violent way.
 The Virginia wrongful death statute allows certain family members of the victim to file a claim on the behalf of the deceased.